 To enable the Graphics User Interface mode, Stata should be invoked under the X Window System on X terminals or workstations.

-To run Stata in the default command-line mode on Katana, type:
+To run Stata in the default command-line mode on the SCC, type:

-To run Stata in the interactive GUI mode on Katana, type:
+To run Stata in the interactive GUI mode on the SCC, type:

-To invoke the multiprocessor version of Stata in either command-line or GUI mode, type stata-mp or xstata-mp respectively at the katana prompt.
+To invoke the multiprocessor version of Stata in either command-line or GUI mode, type stata-mp or xstata-mp respectively at the scc1 prompt.

 To exit Stata type exit at the Stata prompt.